Specific Procurement Notice

 Section IV A Technical Proposal Forms

-This section contains the Technical Proposal Forms which are to be completed by the prospective Consultants and submitted in a separate folder as part of their Proposals.
+This section provides the Technical Proposal Forms that Consultants are to complete and submit in a separate envelope as part of their total Proposals.

 Section IV B Financial Proposal Forms

-This section contains the Financial Proposal Forms which are to be completed by the prospective Consultants and submitted in a separate folder as part of their Proposals.
+This section provides the Financial Proposal Forms that Consultants are to complete and submit in a separate envelope as part of their total Proposals.